Salt Range: History

-About 1500 Janjua Rajputs warrior cavalry fought in the battle of Panipat from this area in support of Babur under the command Malik Hast Khan Janjua (Asad).

-Sultan Lashkar Janjua and Raja Sanghral Ali Khan Janjuas were also commanding their own Muslim Janjua Rajputs during Battle of Panipat and Battle of Khanwa against Rana Sanga.
-All of them were rulers of these Hills and chieftains of this ruling Rajput clan.
-Before these hills were known as Koh-e-jodh, it was on the name of Raja Jodh Janjua son of Raja Mal Dev Khan Janjua.
+About 1500, Janjua Rajputs' cavalry fought in the battle of Panipat from this area in support of Babur under the command of Malik Hast Khan Janjua (Asad).
+Sultan Lashkar Janjua and Raja Sanghral Ali Khan Janjua were also commanding their own Muslim Janjua Rajputs during the battles of Panipat and Khanwa against Rana Sanga.
+All of them were rulers of these hills and chieftains of this ruling Rajput clan.
+These hills were earlier known as Koh-e-jodh, named after Raja Jodh Janjua, son of Raja Mal Dev Khan Janjua.

 Kathwai

-Two interesting sites are close to Kathwai, Kutte Mar, and Tulaja fort.
-At Kuttee Mar to the Northeast of Kathwai are Muslim graves made of Kangar and the purported grave of a dog that is said to have died defending the wedding procession of its owner from an attack by bandits.
+Two interesting sites are close to Kathwai, Kutte Mar, and Tulaja Fort.
+At Kutte Mar to the Northeast of Kathwai are Muslim graves made of Kangar and the purported grave of a dog that is said to have died defending the wedding procession of its owner from an attack by bandits.
 Kutte Mar may have been the place where the Khura inscription of Toramana was found (Buhler 1891–92, 238–41; Sircar 1965: 422–4).
 If this assessment is correct, a Buddhist monastery was established here around 500.
 A.D.
-This inscription and another fragmentary inscription found at Sakaser (Pakistan Archaeology 5, 1968: 284-70) confirm that this area was a flourishing, center for Buddhism, which is borne out by the extensive archaeological remains.
+This inscription and another fragmentary inscription found at Sakaser (Pakistan Archaeology 5, 1968: 284–70) confirm that this area was a flourishing, center for Buddhism, which is borne out by the extensive archaeological remains.

 The Tulaja fort is located on a huge rock outcropping with sheer cliffs overlooking the shrine of Kacchianwalla and the Punjab plains.
 The entire area is covered with the ruins of defensive walls, houses, and other structures made of large stone blocks.
 Although one building has been identified as a mosque, it is very difficult to distinguish other religious, military or civil structures.
 One of the most interesting features is a large square tank made of the flat rectangular bricks, which may have supplied water so that the fort could withstand a siege.
 Comparing this tank with those in other forts may help in assigning a relative date to its construction.
-In addition to architectural styles, evidence from any coins, which are found here, may help to indicate if this city belonged to the period of the Turk Sultans, Lodhis or Mughals.
+In addition to architectural styles, evidence from any coin found here, may help to indicate if this city belonged to the period of the Turk Sultans, Lodhis or Mughals.
 Extensive remains of a cemetery and other settlements are on the slopes below the fort.
 There are also supposed to be some remains on Tulaji across the valley from Talaja.